Derek Hough Quips His Inner Voice Sounds Like ‘An Annoyed Mother’ In New Video

 Derek Hough quipped his inner voice sounded like “an annoyed mother” in a hilarious new Instagram video.
-He was seen in an attempt to indulge in some quarantine snacks much to his conscience’s disdain.
+He was attempting to indulge in some quarantine snacks much to his conscience’s disdain.
 The dance professional was photographed alongside longtime love Hayley Erbert in the quick video, initially uploaded to the social media sharing app TikTok.

 In the caption of the share, Derek made the aforementioned statement as a woman’s voice is heard saying “no” each and every time he attempted to put a portion of unhealthy food into his mouth.

 The first snack was a bar of chocolate.
-The second was a handful of red, Twizzlers candy he held tightly in his left hand and an Oreo cookie in his right.
+The second was a handful of red licorice candy he held tightly in his left hand and an Oreo cookie in his right.

 His inner voice changed her word to “exactly” when Derek picked up a healthier choice snack of a stalk of celery, but his face looked unhappy at the promise of eating the vegetable.
 It appeared he would have rather eaten the treats.